Marriage Challenges Post Pandemic Panels: A Panel Discussion

 Conversely, many couples have become very needy, which has begun interfering with their marital relationships.
 Couples with children face problems, especially regarding social media and Netflix.
 They cannot spend time with each other and ensure that children spend quality time with their parents.

-This panel discussion was fruitful and helped us understand how therapists deal with conflicts between couples and their children.
+This panel discussion was fruitful and helped us understand how marriage therapists deal with conflicts between couples and their children.
 To address these issues, marital therapists advise opting for reflective listening and emotionally focused therapy.
-These therapies are known to reset relationships and improve problems within the marriage dyad.
+These therapies are known to reset relationships and improve problems within family members of the marriage dyad.

 Share this post